 The intended audience includes clinicians, clinical geneticists, social and behavioral scientists, genetic counselors, those involved with genetics and public policy, health educators, and other biomedical and clinical scientists with an interest in genetics, genomics and personalized medicine.
 No prior expertise on the part of the audience will be required and the lecturers will be instructed to provide any relevant background as part of their lectures.

-At the completion of this activity, participants will demonstrate the ability to:
+After attending this activity, participants will demonstrate the ability to: